-Fagus Sylvatica - Common Beech Hedging Planted in double rows at 600mm c/c and staggered, height 500-750mm, pot size x litres.
+Fagus Sylvatica - Common Beech Hedging

+Planted in double rows at 600mm c/c and staggered, height 500-750mm, pot size 4 litres.

 Fagus Sylvatica (also known as the Common Beech or European Beech) is native to South Wales and the southern United Kingdom and belongs to the family of Fagaceae.
 This is a popular hedging variety of Fagus Sylvatica, which although deciduous, gets its new leaves early every year.
 In the autumn, its old leaves drop off very slowly, often remaining on the plant throughout the winter.
 These features make it suitable for hedging.
 In fact, beech is one of the most popular deciduous hedging plants in the UK.
 In the winter season we also have this plant available in bare root form.

 Fagus Sylvatica produces new foliage between March and April each year.
-The shape of the leaves are oval.
+The shape of the leaves are ovate.
 New leaves emerge in spring in hues of beautiful green-yellow.
 As the foliage matures over the summer, the leaves become a deeper green.
 In autumn, they turn reddish-brown.

 Fagus Sylvatica is monoecious, meaning it produces both male and female flowers, which it produces during late April and May.
 Female flowers grow in pairs and are green.
 Male flowers are in the form of catkins and drape elegantly from long stalks.
 After the flowering period, edible beech nuts are produced, which these days, are mainly used to feed livestock.
 Whole enriched oil-nuts start forming in autumn, around September.
 The leaves of common beech take some time to decay completely.

 Fagus Sylvatica can live for hundreds of years and is UK hardy for all regions of United Kingdom.
 Beech is wild-life friendly providing shelter and food for many species.
 It is not overly fussy about soil type but thrives in limestone or chalky soils.
-If it is not overly fussy about soil type but thrives in limestone or chalky soils.

-A 24/08/2022 LA comments incorporated

-rev: date: description: scale: 1 : 250 A1 date: 12 / 01 / 2021 drawing no: 1366 / P / 8A drawn: FJ drawing: PLANNING PROPOSALS, LANDSCAPING LAYOUT project: LAND AT 18 LINKSWAY, NORTHWOOD, MIDDLESEX, HA6 2XB client: DDA print history: Wednesday, 24 August, 2022 15:07:51
+rev: date: description:

+scale: 1: 250 A1 date: 24 / 04 / 2025

+drawing no: 1514 / P / 6 drawn: FJ

+drawing: PLANNING PROPOSALS LANDSCAPING LAYOUT

+project: LAND AT 33 NICHOLAS WAY, NORTHWOOD, MIDDLESEX, HA6 2TR

+client: MR & MRS SHAH